 Function of Beauty

 You don't have to dream of the perfect shampoo and conditioner.
 Function of Beauty lets you custom-create your own formula right down to the color and fragrance (or no fragrance if you so choose) so you can get all the good stuff in one place.
 Just take a survey online based on your hair type, scalp type, and hair goals, and the brand will ship your own bespoke formula right to your door.
 You can even have your name printed right on the label so everyone in your house knows it's hands-off.
 Watch this video of us visiting the NYC HQ with FoB's founder to learn more.

-The brand also recently launched Sex by Lola, a line of condoms, cleansing wipes, and lubricant sans scary toxins.
-But our favorite part about Lola has to be its philanthropy.
-To date, the company donated over 100,000 feminine-care items to women in need, a product category among the most requested in homeless shelters.
+The brand also launched Sex by LOLA, a line of condoms, cleansing wipes, and lubricant sans scary toxins.
+But our favorite part about LOLA has to be its philanthropy.
+To date, the company donated over five million feminine-care items to women in need, a product category among the most requested in homeless shelters.

 Fragrance is possibly the most difficult beauty product to shop for, especially online (when will the scratch-and-sniff function be available on mobile and desktop?), but Scentbird decided to take the guessing game out of the hunt.
 For just $15 a month, you can take prestigious fragrances from over 450 brands for a test drive in a reusable 8mL spray vile delivered straight to you.
 Considering some bottles can cost you upwards of $200 or $300, it's a small fee for ensuring you really love it before purchasing, especially since spraying once in a department store doesn't give the scent a true test.